Practice Credit Requirements and Guidelines

 - improve your marketability upon graduation.

 The Office of Student Services, 180 Statler Hall, administers the Practice Credit program.
-The role, scope, and authority of the Practice Credit program reside with the faculty of the School of Hotel Administration.
+The role, scope, and authority of the Practice Credit program reside with the faculty of the Cornell Nolan School.

 The Office of Student Services: